StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/STRUCT.md

 ```

 - `name`: the field name, same as the column name defined in the CREATE TABLE statement.
 - `type`: the field type.
-It can be of any supported types.
+It can be of any supported type.

 ## Define a STRUCT column in StarRocks